Web Bot Auth After Montreal: The Power Shift We Shouldn’t Ignore

 Where This Could Go Wrong

+Missing transparency.
 Without transparency logs—something like Certificate Transparency but for bot identities—we’ll have no way to audit who’s being excluded or why.
 That’s a recipe for abuse.

-And here’s the big one: identity verification shouldn’t dictate policy.
+Identity and policy bundling.
+Identity verification shouldn’t dictate policy.
 Knowing who made a request is different from deciding what to do with it.
 But once those two things get bundled together in the same service, the distinction tends to disappear.

 How to Do This Right